Veda2806/MediConnect/medical_care_app/README.md

 # MediConnect: Smart Healthcare Management

-MediConnect is a professional Android-based healthcare management application for booking doctor appointments, accessing curated medical articles, and interacting with an AI health assistant — all in one place.
+MediConnect is a professional Android-based healthcare management application for booking doctor appointments, accessing curated medical articles all in one place.

 This project combines Android Studio’s powerful UI capabilities with Firebase for secure authentication and cloud data handling.
 It does not enforce a specific backend architecture, so you are free to extend or adapt it to your own healthcare solution needs.